ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 ## Collection Info

-Passing null to the following function will get you the current in formation about the collection.
-Individual Field requets and pagination will be added in a futur Release
+Passing null to the following function will get you the current information about the collection.
+Individual field requests and pagination will be added in a future release.

 ```
     collection_nft_origyn : (fields : ?[(Text, ?Nat, ?Nat)]) -> async Result.Result<CollectionInfo, OrigynError>